Creating a Beam with a Decorative End Cut

 - In the Convert Polyline dialog, click the radio button beside Polyline Solid, then click OK.

-- In the Polyline Solid Specification dialog, which opens next, specify the desired height, thickness, and material for the newly created 3D object, then click OK.
+- In the Polyline Solid Specification dialog, which opens next, specify the desired Elevation at Top, thickness, and material for the newly created 3D object, then click OK.

 - In this example, the Height is set at 0", the Thickness is set at 3 1/2", and the material is Fir Framing.